JetBrains/guide/site/java/tutorials/getting-started-intellij-idea/reading-code/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/pa-bgScptXE" >
 </iframe>

-Gutter icons are often overlooked because they're just _there_ but I urge you to look again, especially if you're a visual learner and perhaps haven't mastered _all_ keyboard shortcuts yet.
+Gutter icons are often overlooked because they're just _there_, but I urge you to look again, especially if you're a visual learner and perhaps haven't mastered _all_ keyboard shortcuts yet.

 Gutter icons can show you: